 4.1.
-Which in-court procedure is most likely to apply in Mirage's case?
+According to common practice in Bangkok, which in-court procedure is most likely to apply in Mirage's case?
 Please explain why, in your opinion, this would be the most likely procedure.
 Please refer to definitions of possible procedures in section 1.

-Last year This year
+Last Year This Year

 Procedure Comment Procedure Comment

 Reorganization Mirage management will initiate reorganization as it serves to preserve the value of the hotel and keep the business; in addition, there is an opportunity under the reorganization process to compromise debts with creditors.
 As specified in Section 90/12 (6) of the Bankruptcy Act B.E.
 2483, no secured creditors shall enforce payment of debt against the asset which is security. -Click to Select-